Join | Login

 At the time of SPSSI’s founding, the world was in the grips of the Great Depression and marching towards a global war that would leave millions dead, wounded, imprisoned, or destitute.
 Among the first of activities of SPSSI was to urge policymakers and the public to reject the inevitability of war and to understand the psychological processes that promote violent and pro-war attitudes.
 War is not human nature (SPSSI Council, 1938).
 This was true in the 1930s and remains true today.

-In response to this attack, as of March 15, 2024, per the Ministry of Health in Gaza, the Israel Defense Forces (IDF) have killed approximately 31,000 Palestinian civilians and Hamas fighters in Gaza (UN OCHA, 2024).
+In response to this attack, as of October 29, 2024, per the Ministry of Health in Gaza, the Israel Defense Forces (IDF) have killed approximately 43,000 Palestinian civilians and Hamas fighters in Gaza (UN OCHA, 2024b).
 On January 26, 2024, the International Court of Justice (ICJ) determined claims that Israel’s actions against Palestinians in Gaza violate the Genocide Convention were “plausible” and ordered Israel to take multiple immediate measures to stop/prevent genocide.
+Meanwhile, protests erupted everywhere from London to New York, in solidarity with Palestine, organizing collectively and coherently around the same feeling: a deep connection with the downtrodden across the world on the basis of being failed by those who are in powerful positions.
+Despite widespread international advocacy, the situation continues to escalate.

 Academics, researchers, and scholars, meanwhile, who engage with meaningful critiques of interlocking systems of oppression or from a humanist and social justice orientation, are being silenced with threats to their personal safety and professional lives amidst a crackdown on academic freedom and a culture of fear.

 As was the case in 1936, the psychologists and social scientists of SPSSI have a role in helping the public and its representatives understand this current violence and respond in a way grounded in scientific evidence.
-In doing so, psychologists engaged in this work have a responsibility to educate themselves about current events; reflect on who in one’s professional life might be affected disproportionately by recent and ongoing events; and recognize their role as a source of support, information, or education about the social justice issues surrounding the existence of and reactions to the conflict.
+In doing so, psychologists engaged in this work have a responsibility to educate themselves about current events; reflect on who in one’s professional life might be affected disproportionately by recent and ongoing events; and recognize their role as a source of support, information, or education about the social justice issues surrounding this asymmetrical conflict and reactions to it.

 The intent of this document is to help psychologists meet these responsibilities, providing resources to inform how they can respond to the generalized state of war, violence, and catastrophe in their professional lives as scholars, educators, therapists, and advocates.
 We recognize that, in their personal lives as well as in multidisciplinary collaborations, psychologists may do work beyond the scope of these domains.
 However, our evidence-based and expert-reviewed recommendations are limited to these domains, corresponding to the work of most SPSSI members.
 These recommendations are not binding and do not represent a mandate from SPSSI or any APA-related organization.